 Smythe’s Sportsman’s Battery

 In another Valour Canada article (see this), we discuss Constantine Smythe and the trophy he donated to the NHL.
 In this article we pick up his story again to look at a specific portion of his military career: The Second World War.
-It was during that time that Smythe was able to assemble an interesting group of men and form the 30th Battery of the 7th Toronto Regiment.
+It was during that time that Smythe was able to assemble an interesting group of men and form the 30th Battery of the 6th LAA Regiment, RCA (Light Anti-Aircraft).
 They became known as the Sportsman’s Battery.

 The battery became part of the Royal Canadian Artillery and was set for active duty on September 5th, 1941 thanks to Smythe’s sheer determination and the help from a few officers with previous experience.
 Now that the battery was official, recruitment would be required.
 This would prove to be an easy feat for the owner of the Maple Leaf’s; transfer requests from across the Canadian military started to rush in almost immediately.